adri-yano/first-blog/README.md

 # first-blog
-my experience as a student in ASTU:)
+my experience as a student in ASTU :)